 How do you request protective supervision?

 A request for protective supervision must be made to a court or a notary.
 However, the request can only be made to a notary if no one (including the person concerned) challenges the request.
 If the request is challenged, it must be made in court.

-In all cases, there must be a medical and psychosocial evaluation of the person who will be protected.
+In most cases, there must be a medical and psychosocial evaluation of the person who will be protected.
 This person must be given a chance to speak about whether there should be protective supervision, the kind of protective supervision and the person who will represent or assist her.
 If the person considered incapactitated cannot answer questions due to her state of health, someone else who represents her can be questioned instead.

 The court or notary then calls a meeting of relatives, people connected to the incapacitated person by marriage or by civil union, or friends.
 At this meeting, these people give their opinions on whether protective supervision should be used, the kind of protective supervision, who should act as the adviser, tutor or curator, and who should be part of a "tutorship council".
 This council will be responsible for supervising the tutor or curator.